 Data Overlay Layers#

-- Point, line, and polygon data visualization for operational entities
+- Point, line, and polygon data visualisation for operational entities

 - Heat map overlays for density and concentration analysis